 How do I apply to register my child for British citizenship

 For children under the age of 18, their parents will need to complete an application on their behalf, using Form MN1.

 Form MN1 is for children under 18 who qualify to be registered as a British citizen either through birth or adoption.
 It is also for children whose parents gave up British citizenship and then got it back, as well as for some other cases.

 An application to register a child as a British citizen can be made online or by post using the hard copy Form MN1.
 The application fee is £1,012, as at July 2019.

-Note that once an individual reaches the age of 18 they must apply for British citizenship as an adult, either by registration if they have an entitlement, or by naturalisation using Form AN.
+Note that once an individual reaches the age of 18 they apply for British citizenship as an adult, either by registration if they have an entitlement, or by naturalisation using Form AN rather than form MN1.

 You will need to submit extensive documents in support of the application, as well as evidence of your child’s identity, for example, their passport and birth certificate.
 The specific nature and extent of the documentation varies depending on the facts of the case and the basis upon which registration is sought.
 Taking advice will ensure you are submitting a comprehensive application.

 As part of your application, your child will be required to enrol their biometric details for the purpose of identity verification.
 Children under the age of 6 do not need to provide fingerprints, although these can still be requested, but must have a digital photograph taken of their face.
 There may be a small additional fee for enrolling your child’s biometric information.